BD2KGenomics/toil-scripts/src/toil_scripts/gatk_germline/README.md

 ## VQSR
 Variant Quality Score Recalibration is applied whenever the config parameter run-vqsr is set to True.
-[VQSR](https://software.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_variantrecalibration_VariantRecalibrator.php) is a filtering method that uses a machine learning approach to remove false positive calls.
+[VQSR](https://software.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_variantrecalibration_VariantRecalibrator.php) is a filtering method that uses machine learning algorithms to remove false positive calls.
 For this reason, VQSR requires many samples to train on in order to create an accurate statistical model.
 We use the following VQSR parameters: